Shari Benites, M.Ed.

 Ms. Lozano Caldera has considerable experience working with immigrant families, particularly at-risk youth and domestic violence cases.
 Ms. Lozano Caldera started as a clinical psychologist at the Pontificia Bolivariana University and at her own practice, Creatividad y Desarrollo, in her hometown of Bucaramanga, Colombia, where she was involved with a wide area of mental health services and primarily focused on family and children.

 After establishing residency in the U.S., she worked as a Mental Health Therapist for the YMCA Linkages to Learning program at Montgomery County (Maryland) Public Schools and subsequently with the Crossroads Youth Opportunity Center in Takoma Park, Maryland.
 While there she primarily worked with immigrant students where she provided counseling, prevention and early intervention services to at-risk children and their families.
 In 2007 she worked in Arlington County (Virginia) as a Mental Health Therapist with the Violence Intervention (VIP) Program and as a High Intensity Language Training (HILT) Resource Counselor at Arlington Public Schools.
-Currently Ms. Lozano Caldera is a Minority Achievement Coordinator in Arlington County Public Schools.
+Currently Ms. Lozano Caldera is a Coordinator of Equity and Excellence in Arlington County Public Schools.
 She provides students with the resources necessary to develop behaviors that support academic success while building staff capacity in culturally responsive teaching.
 She was recognized for her commitment and dedication to her students by being named Teacher of the Year at Swanson Middle School in 2012.
 She is a certified trainer in Seeking Educational Equity and Diversity (SEED), Results Based Facilitation (RBF) and Myers-Briggs Type Indicator (MBTI).
 She facilitates affinity groups of students around varying aspects of their identity including race, ethnicity, gender and sexual identity.

 Ms. Lozano has more than a decade of international training and presentation experience, from psychological assessment and training programs for major corporate and non-governmental organizations, to mental health counseling, promotion, intervention and acculturation/reunification workshops.